the UM's Information Literacy Competency Framework

 • reuse information in an ethical, responsible, and lawful manner;

-Closely linked to subject-specific instruction, they also complement digital, writing, and communication skills, thereby enhancing their coherence and impact.
+Closely linked to subject-specific instruction, they also complement digital, writing, and communication skills, enhancing their coherence and impact.

 A tool for the entire academic community